Mindfulness-Based Stress Reduction (MBSR)

 For previous MBSR participants only: Six sessions (come to as many as you can) to refresh and deepen the Mindfulness practices, connect with community, and support each other in loving presence.

-Register HERE
+Register HERE!

-• Meditation: Lightly-guided practice
+• Meditation: Lightly-guided practice.

-• Connection: One-on-one peer check-in
+• Connection: One-on-one peer check-ins.

-• Deepening: Inquiry and discussion, with new practices
+• Deepening: Inquiry and discussion.

-• Support: Sharing insights, inspiration and ideas, with an option to team up for ongoing encouragement
+• Support: Sharing insights, inspiration and ideas, with an option to team up for ongoing encouragement.

 When you dwell in stillness, the judging mind can come through like a foghorn.
 “I don’t like the pain in my knee…This is boring…I like this feeling of stillness…I had a good meditation yesterday, but today I’m having a bad meditation…It’s not working for me…I’m no good at this.
 I’m no good, period…” This type of thinking dominates the mind and weighs it down.
 It’s like carrying around a suitcase full of rocks on your head.
 It feels good to put it down.
 Imagine how it might feel to suspend all your judging and instead to let each moment be just as it is, without attempting to evaluate it as “good” or “bad.”
 This would be a true stillness, a true liberation.
 Mindful meditation means cultivating a non-judging attitude toward what comes up in the mind, come what may. ~Jon Kabat-Zinn, Wherever You Go, There You Are.